 - Remove beef from slow cooker.
 Shred the meat and place back into the slow cooker until ready to serve.

-- Turn the Instant Pot to saute.
-Once hot, add the oil and the beef.
+- Turn the Instant Pot to sauté.
+Once hot, add the oil and the prepared beef.
 Cook 3-5 minutes on each side or until beef is browned.
-You may need to cut the roast and do this in batches to make the meat fit.
+You may need to cut the beef to make the meat fit.

 - Remove beef from the Instant Pot.
 Pour in beef broth and deglaze the bottom of the pressure cooker by scraping the bits off with a wooden spoon.

-- Stir in the homemade ranch and onion mix.
-Add the beef.
+- Add the beef back to the pot.
 Add ghee and pepperoncini (and juice if using) on top of beef.

 - Close lid and seal valve.
-Set high pressure and cook 60 minutes.
+Set high pressure and cook 20 minutes per pound of beef.
 Natural release for 15 minutes then quick release remaining pressure.

 - Remove beef from pressure cooker.
 Shred the meat and place back into the pressure cooker until ready to serve.